spujol/3DSlicerWorkshops/README.md

 ## 3D Slicer Workshops
 3D Slicer workshops enable clinicians and scientists all around the world to learn Slicer fundamentals.
 The workshops are organized into series of hands-on sessions where participants process datasets using 3D Slicer.
 The workshops cover a wide range of topics that include image segmentation, image registration, 3D printing, artificial intelligence, diffusion MRI tractography and image-guided therapy.

 The workshops can be tailored to the needs of a specific audience.
-To request 3D Slicer training sessions for individuals, groups or institutions, please send an e-mail to Sonia Pujol (spujol@bwh.harvard.edu).
+To request 3D Slicer training sessions for individuals, groups, or institutions, please send an e-mail to Sonia Pujol (spujol@bwh.harvard.edu).

 ## 2019
 * December 1-6: 105th Annual Meeting of the Radiological Society of North America (RSNA 2019), Chicago, IL